-Last Revised: Wednesday, February 26, 2020
+Last Revised: Feb 26, 2020

 Responsible University Administrator: Vice Chancellor, Business & Finance

-Responsible University Office: Human Resources
+Responsible University Office: Human Resources/Payroll

-Policy Contact: Human Resources, Director of Employee Relations
+Policy Contact: Human Resources

 Scope